flyinprogrammer/aws-sso-fetcher/README.md

 aws sso login
 ```

-You can then start using software with the other wrap profile:
+You can then start using software with the other wrapper profile:

 ```bash
 export AWS_PROFILE=wrap_acme_dev